 When you are reporting changes, the actual organisation that you need to tell will depend on which benefits you are getting.
-You may need to report the change to more than one organisation if you get several benefits.
+So, you may need to report the change to more than one organisation if you get several benefits.

 Contact the Disability Service Centre to report changes if you are getting:

-Your local council will need to know about any changes if you are getting Housing Benefit.
+You should inform your local council to let them know about any changes in your circumstances if you are getting Housing Benefit.